sina-ehsani/csc585rep-fusionnet/README.md

 ### 2. Docker Container:

-For the docker container, we used the container uploaded by the authors themself:

-If you don't have docker containers, you can download the docker containers from [here](https://www.docker.com/community-edition#/download).
+If you wan't to use the docker containers, you can download the docker containers from [here](https://www.docker.com/community-edition#/download).
-To enable GPU, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) may also needs to be installed.
+To enable GPU, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) may also need to be installed.

 `docker pull sinaehsani/sinafusionnet2` to pull the docker file.
 `docker run -it sinaehsani/sinafusionnet2` (Only CPU)
 or
 `nvidia-docker run -it sinaehsani/sinafusionnet2` (GPU-enabled).
-Then use the Quick Start to run the program. (if useing this method there is no need for the `pip install -r requirements.txt`)
+Then use the Quick Start to run the program. (if using this method there is no need for the `pip install -r requirements.txt`)

 ### 3. Singularity Hub:
-For a easier run on HPC systems (HPC systems do not support docker containers), a singularity hub is stablished for an easier use, to run the singularity hub, use the following codes:
+For an easier run on HPC systems (HPC systems do not support Docker containers), a singularity hub is established for an easier use, to run the singularity hub, use the following codes:

 ```
 singularity pull shub://sinaehsani6/FusionNet-NLI